 4. Information about the availability of a child development specialist to ensure questions asked of the witness are chronologically and developmentally appropriate.
-N.D.
-Cent.
-Code § 12.1-35-02.

 N.D.
 Cent.
 Code § 12.1-35-04 (Limits on interviews and testimony) states, "The prosecuting attorney, the court, and appropriate law enforcement personnel, to the extent possible, shall protect the victim or witness from the psychological damage of repeated or lengthy interview, testimony, or discovery proceedings while preserving the rights of the public, the victim, and the person charged with the violation."
 N.D.
 Cent.
 Code § 12.1-35-05 (Prompt disposition) states in part, "In all criminal cases and juvenile proceedings involving a child victim or witness, the court and the state's attorney shall take appropriate action to ensure a speedy trial in order to minimize the length of time the child must endure the stress of involvement in the proceedings."
 Pursuant to the procedures in N.D.
 Cent.
 Code § 12.1-35-05.1 (Assistance during proceedings), child witnesses may be accompanied by a court selected person during proceedings for support while giving testimony.
-Certain information about child victims or witnesses of crimes generally may not appear in public record).
+Certain information about child victims or witnesses, subject to exceptions, may not appear in public record.
+N.D.
+Cent.
+Code § 12.1-35-03 (Information about child victims or witnesses of crimes generally may not appear in public record).

 Pursuant to N.D.
 Cent.
-Code § 12.1-41-10 (Victim confidentiality)
+Code § 12.1-41-10 (Victim confidentiality),